 One of the following is required:

 - A certificate of immunization signed by a healthcare provider, with dates of immunization.

-- A physician’s excuse stating that immunization or re-immunization is detrimental to your child’s health and why.
-This excuse must be reissued annually .
+- An approved NYSDOH medical exemption form signed by a New York State licensed physician stating that immunization or re-immunization is detrimental to your child’s health and why.
+The medical exemption form must be renewed annually.

-If your youngster is not fully immunized, we hope that you will attend to this at once so that he/she will be able to enter school.
-The law permits a 14 day grace period to give you time to secure immunizations that may be needed or to have documentation sent from your physician.
+If your youngster is not fully immunized, we hope that you will attend to this at once so that they will be able to enter school whether in person or virtual learning.
+The law permits a 14 day grace period to give you time to secure immunizations that may be needed or to have documentation sent from your healthcare provider.

 NYSED requires a physical exam be submitted within the first 30 days of school along with a dental examination for new entrants and students in Grades Pre-K or K, 1, 3, 5, 7, 9 & 11; annually for interscholastic sports; and working papers as needed; or as required by the Committee on Special Education (CSE) or Committee on Pre-School Special education (CPSE).